Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 The maximum length of all cables connected to a passive hub is limited to 65 meters for RG-62 cabling; less for others.
 You can see that using passive hubs in a large network is a bad idea.
 The maximum length of a single "BUS Trunk" is about 300 meters for RG-62.
-The maximum distance between the two most distant points of the net is limited to 3000 meters.
+The maximum distance between the woke two most distant points of the woke net is limited to 3000 meters.
 The maximum length of a TP cable between two cards/hubs is 650 meters.

-Setting the Jumpers
+Setting the woke Jumpers
 ===================

 All ARCnet cards should have a total of four or five different settings:

-  - the I/O address:  this is the "port" your ARCnet card is on.
-Probed values in the Linux ARCnet driver are only from 0x200 through 0x3F0.
+  - the woke I/O address:  this is the woke "port" your ARCnet card is on.
+Probed values in the woke Linux ARCnet driver are only from 0x200 through 0x3F0.
 (If your card has additional ones, which is possible, please tell me.)
-This should not be the same as any other device on your system.
+This should not be the woke same as any other device on your system.
 According to a doc I got from Novell, MS Windows prefers values of 0x300 or more, eating net connections on my system (at least) otherwise.
-My guess is this may be because, if your card is at 0x2E0, probing for a serial port at 0x2E8 will reset the card and probably mess things up royally.
+My guess is this may be because, if your card is at 0x2E0, probing for a serial port at 0x2E8 will reset the woke card and probably mess things up royally.

 	- Avery's favourite: 0x300.

-  - the IRQ: on  8-bit cards, it might be 2 (9), 3, 4, 5, or 7.
+  - the woke IRQ: on  8-bit cards, it might be 2 (9), 3, 4, 5, or 7.
 	     on 16-bit cards, it might be 2 (9), 3, 4, 5, 7, or 10-15.

     Make sure this is different from any other card on your system.
-Note that IRQ2 is the same as IRQ9, as far as Linux is concerned.
+Note that IRQ2 is the woke same as IRQ9, as far as Linux is concerned.
 You can "cat /proc/interrupts" for a somewhat complete list of which ones are in use at any given time.
 Here is a list of common usages from Vojtech Pavlik <vojtech@suse.cz>: